Service Accounts on Windows

 Last modified on August 26, 2022

 Service accounts allow for programmatic access to strongDM resources.
 This is useful for continuous-integration pipelines, extract-transform-load jobs, or any automated function that would need resource access.
 Check the Admin UI Guide to see how to create service accounts.
 The rest of this guide covers how to authenticate with a service account.

 For most users following the Windows installation guide, you can authenticate using a service account token with the followings steps.

 - This changes the login field to say service account token.

 To bypass strongDM Desktop and use only the CLI, or to automate the installation process, you can directly download just the strongDM CLI from the Admin UI.
 This package works on Windows 2008R2 and later.

 Run the installer

-- Navigate to the directory containing the binary we unziped in a previous step:
+Navigate to the directory containing the sdm32.exe binary we unzipped when downloading the strongDM CLI.

-- Paste in the service account token that has been assigned to this system and hit enter.
+Paste the service account token assigned to this resource and hit enter.

-- Customize the installation path and data path, or hit enter twice to accept the defaults.
-A successful install will look like the screenshot above.
-If the install fails, please verify that you are running PowerShell as an administrator.
+Customize the installation path and data path, or hit enter twice to accept the defaults.
+A successful install looks like the following screenshot.
+If the installation fails, verify you are running PowerShell as an administrator.

 Test the setup

-Open a new PowerShell window as admin and run
+To confirm the installation and authentication was successful, open a new PowerShell window as an admin and run

 sdm.
 For example: